 Try and Test Different Mediums

-If you’re anything like me, one of the first things you want to do when you start learning how to draw is to be able to do it quickly.
+When beginning to learn how to draw, many individuals, including myself, aspire to quickly master the skill.
 After all, who doesn’t want to be able to sit down and sketch out a great picture in minutes?

-The more you experiment, the more you’ll learn about which tools work best for you and your goals.
+As you continue to experiment, you’ll discover the tools that work best for achieving your goals and personal style.
+Keep exploring!.
 Another great way to improve your speed is by studying other artists’ work and analyzing how they use different art mediums.

-See how they use line work, shading, and perspective to create their art, and then try implementing those same techniques in your work.
+See how they use line work, shading, and perspective to create their art, and then try implementing those same techniques in your career.

 Improve Accuracy along with Speed

-Once you understand the larger picture well, you can start breaking it into more minor elements.
+Once you understand the larger picture well, you can break it into more minor elements.
 As you practice, pay attention to where you tend to make mistakes.
-You will gradually increase your accuracy by taking the time to learn from your mistakes.

 At the same time, try to use larger brush strokes and flatten your tone to create a more simplified image.
 It will help you achieve a faster drawing time without sacrificing quality.

-With enough time and effort, you can improve your speed and accuracy, allowing you to create beautiful drawings in less time.
+With enough time and effort, you can improve your speed and accuracy, creating beautiful drawings in less time.

 Any artist will tell you that one of the essential aspects of drawing quickly is having the right tools.
 Using the correct type of pencil, paper, and eraser can make a big difference in the quality of your drawings.